Anne-arh/Dynamo/README.md

     How to use and change nodes:
         In Revit: Open Revit model/ Manage/ Dynamo/
         In Dynamo: Open dyn file/ change the category if needed (for instance, to Room Tags, so that the script will delete the room tags).

+The script "Set_Seurvey_Points_Coordinates" sets the (X,Y,Z) of Surevy Point.
+1. First, open the scropt in Dynamo and change the Input of (x,y,z) according to the project.
+2. Second, Save and close the scropt.
+3. Run the script with Dynamo Player.